-2016: (9/11) at NO: In his NFL regular season debut, was the only Raider rookie to start on either defense or offense...Registered one tackle in the Week 1 victory and also added a fumble recovery on the opening series of the game following a Bruce Irvin sack-fumble of Drew Brees...The fumble recovery led to the Raiders' first points of the game...(9/18) vs. Atl.: Recorded a career-best three tackles while making his second consecutive start on the defensive line...
-(9/25) at Ten.: Made his third start at defensive end and recorded a season-best four tackles (three solo) and also contributed as a member of the special teams unit...(10/2) at Bal.: Made his fourth start of his season, the only Raiders' rookie in 2016 to have four thus far...Recorded four tackles (two) for the second consecutive game in the win...(10/9) vs. SD: Made his fifth start on the defensive line while also contributing to the special teams unit...(10/16) vs. KC: Made his sixth start on the defensive line, recording one tackle while also seeing action on the special teams unit...
-(10/23) at Jac.: Started at defensive end in the seventh game of his rookie campaign, while also making an appearance on special teams...(10/30) at TB: Notched three tackles (two) in his eighth start of the season...Through the first half of the season, ranks third on the defense in stops amongst his fellow rookies...(11/6) vs. Den.: Started for a defensive line that held the Broncos' rushing attack to 33 total yards and played a role in holding the Broncos' offense as a whole to just 299 yards...The 299 yards allowed marks the second consecutive week the defense has held their opponent to less than 300 total yards...(11/21) vs. Hou.: Started his 10th game of the season and finished with two tackles in the victory...(11/27) vs. Car.: Made three stops (two) for the defense and made an appearance on special teams...(12/4) vs. Buf.: Started at defensive tackle and finished with two tackles (one) on the day...(12/8) at KC: Notched a season-best five tackles (three) in his 13th start of the season...(12/18) at SD: Did not start for the first time this season, but recorded one tackle while rotating in on the defensive line.
+2016: Rookie defensive lineman who started the first 13 games of the season while playing in all 16...Showed the ability to play at both defensive end and defensive tackle, and was one of three Raiders rookies to play in all 16 regular season contests...Collected 31 tackles (21 solo) and one fumble recovery in his rookie campaign...(9/11) at NO: In his NFL regular season debut, was the only Raider rookie to start...
+Registered one tackle in the Week 1 victory and also added a fumble recovery on the opening series of the game following a LB Bruce Irvin sack-fumble of QB Drew Brees...The fumble recovery led to the Raiders' first points of the game...(9/18) vs. Atl.: Recorded three tackles while making his second consecutive start on the defensive line...(9/25) at Ten.: Started at defensive end and recorded a season-best four tackles (three) and also contributed on special teams...(10/2) at Bal.: Made his fourth start of his season, the only Raiders' rookie in to have four through the first quarter of the season...Recorded four tackles (two) for the second consecutive game...(10/9) vs. SD: Started and contributing playing time with the special teams unit...(10/16) vs. KC: Recorded one tackle while also seeing action on special teams...(10/23) at Jac.: Started at defensive end in the seventh game of his rookie campaign, while also making an appearance on special teams...(10/30) at TB: Notched three tackles (two)...Through the first half of the season, ranked third on the defense in stops amongst his fellow rookies...
+(11/6) vs. Den.: Started for a defensive line that held the Broncos' rushing attack to 33 total yards and played a role in holding the Broncos' offense as a whole to just 299 yards...The 299 yards allowed marked the second consecutive week the defense has held their opponent to less than 300 total yards...(11/21) vs. Hou.: Started his 10th game of the season and finished with two tackles in the victory...(11/27) vs. Car.: Made three stops (two) for the defense and made an appearance on special teams...(12/4) vs. Buf.: Started at defensive tackle and finished with two tackles (one) on the day...(12/8) at KC: Notched a season-best five tackles (three) in his 13th start of the season...(12/18) at SD: Did not start for the first time this season, but recorded one tackle while rotating in on the defensive line...(12/24) vs. Ind.: Served as a rotational player on the defensive line...(1/1/17) at Den.: Finished with two tackles (one) while also contributing on special teams...Was one of three rookies on the team to appear in all 16 games in 2016...Postseason: (1/7/17) at Hou.: Inactive.